litexlang/litex-official-documents/Homepage.md

 Formal language turns writing math into writing code, enabling automation, collaboration, and standardization.
 With AI generating reasoning and Litex verifying it, automated reasoning becomes a reality.

 Traditional formal languages are too complex.
 Litex lowers the barrier by 10x, making formalization as easy and fast as natural writing.
-Here is an comparison between Litex and Lean 4 about proving the irrationality of sqrt(2).
+Here is an comparison between Litex and Lean 4 (a traditional formal language) about proving the irrationality of sqrt(2).

 <table style="border-collapse: collapse; width: 100%; font-size: 12px">
   <tr>